 This course combines studio, exhibition and curatorial work, screenings and visits with traditional teaching and learning methods such as lectures, seminars, tutorials and workshops.
 You’ll also have the chance to enhance your learning by attending talks by visiting artists and speakers, as well as attending exhibitions and conferences among others.

 Independent study is a vital element of this degree, allowing you to develop your creativity and build important skills in areas such as research, analysis and interpretation.

 In the upper years we encourage you to carry out small research projects, on your own or in student teams.
 The final-year dissertation enables you to undertake substantial independent research in a topic of particular interest to you.
 Many skills-focused, blended and online opportunities complement your studio, classroom and library work.

-Some students continue their education at a higher level.
-Many graduates combine careers as artists with work in (higher) education and museums and galleries or establish new cultural enterprises themselves (for instance The Tetley, Leeds’s contemporary art space).
-Others move 'sideways' into fields like journalism, broadcasting, marketing, technology, design or business.
+Many of our graduates combine careers as artists with work in education, museums or galleries, or even go on to establish new cultural enterprises themselves – The Tetley, Leeds’ contemporary art space, is just one example.
+Others use their knowledge and skills to launch careers in fields such as journalism, broadcasting, marketing, technology, business or design.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.